Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Computational results and analysis

 In the data for $n \leq 7$ some patterns can be observed, somewhat interrupted by the exceptional behavior for $n=6$.
 If we consider fixed values of $t$ and $n$ and increase $k$ we always see a unimodal sequence, and the peak of the sequence appears at a lower value of $k$ when $t$ is increased.
 The patterns conform well with the number of constraints on the symbols, as a function of $t$ and $k$.
-If we instead keep $n$ and $k$ fixed and increase $t$ we see a similar pattern, though here there is an exception for $n=6$, $k=5$, where there are fewer $3$-MOLR than $4$-MOLR.
+If we instead keep $n$ and $k$ fixed and increase $t$ we see a similar pattern, though here there is an exception for $n=6$, $k=5$, where there is a local minimum at $t=3$.
 These observations motivate the following questions.

 \begin{question} Is the number of $t$-MOLR for fixed $n$ and $t$ a unimodal sequence in $k$? \end{question}